brettlyons/brettlyons/README.md

 - ⚡ Fun fact: ...
 -->

-I’m currently focused on practical applications of security engineering and incident response fundamentals.
+I’m currently focused on practical applications of security engineering, technical support, and general IT activities.